 Security Camera Laws in the United States

 Are you ready to learn some new and amazing things that you did not know about security camera laws?
-This article will describe three different surprising things you probably did not know about security cameras and the laws that regulate their use in the United States, as well as various places throughout the country with their own laws.
+This article will discuss four different facts you probably didn’t know about security cameras and the laws that regulate their use in the United States.
+We’ll also discuss various places throughout the country with their own laws.
 This includes municipalities such as cities and towns and also includes counties and parishes.
 States also have their own laws regarding security cameras individually state-by-state.

 Importance of Jurisdiction